Language: EN

 Dictionaries in Python

 A dictionary is an unordered collection of key-value pairs.
-The keys are unique and immutable, while the values can be of any type and can be modified.
+Keys are unique and immutable, while values can be of any type and can be modified.

 Characteristics of dictionaries:

-• Unique keys: Each key in a dictionary is unique, which means that there cannot be duplicate keys.
+• Unique keys: Each key in a dictionary is unique, meaning there cannot be duplicate keys

-• Value mutability: The values of a dictionary can be modified after creation.
+• Mutability of values: The values of a dictionary can be modified after creation

-• Unordered: Although dictionaries maintain the insertion order from Python 3.7 onwards, the order should not be relied upon as it can vary in different versions.
+• Unordered: Although dictionaries maintain insertion order starting from Python 3.7, one should not rely on the order

 Creating a dictionary